paulshuker/coppafisher/docs/omp.md

     assignments off except gene g, then gene g is given a fairer chance of scoring highly, hopefully without the brightness of other genes.

-## 4: Pixel Scoring and Spot Detection
+## 4: Spot Scoring and Spot Detection

 The gene pixel score images are converted to gene score images by convolving with the mean spot given as a numpy .npy file at file path `mean_spot_filepath`.
 If `mean_spot_filepath` is not given, the default mean spot is used (shown